辛宝Otto

 super.viewDidLoad()

-// Get the battery level and print it
+// Get battery level and print

 let currentBatteryLevel = getBatteryLevel()